Living In A Multi-Cat Household

 Feeding Time At BBHQ and Watering Holes

-We're furry lucky to have our own kitty kitchen [aka the laundry] and we all know which station aka bowl is ours.
+We're very lucky to have our own kitty kitchen aka the laundry, and we all know which bowl is ours.
 This is our regular line up.

 [a bowl of dry food stationed between Parsley and Fudge]